khofstadter/CS220AU-DP/index.md

-# Do we have any existential risks?
-What does it bring to us or to society and the environment for companies (especially tech giants) to know our digital identities?
+# What impact can tech companies have on society, the environment and us?
 17 Nov 2023

 Keywords: digital identities, existential risks, tracking data, personal social media accounts, tech giants, visitor mode, residential mode